Sticky Sessions & Manual Rotation

 Node.js

-const axios = require("axios"); const HttpsProxyAgent = require("https-proxy-agent"); // With username/password authentication const agent = new HttpsProxyAgent( "http://john-session-mysession:password123@cld-us-xxxx.tp-ns.com:80" ); // All requests use the same exit IP for (let i = 0; i < 5; i++) { const response = await axios.get("https://checkip.amazonaws.com", { httpsAgent: agent, }); console.log(`Request ${i + 1}: ${response.data.trim()}`); }
+const axios = require("axios"); const HttpsProxyAgent = require("https-proxy-agent"); // With username/password authentication const agent = new HttpsProxyAgent( "http://john-session-mysession:password123@cld-us-xxxx.tp-ns.com:80" ); // All requests use the same exit IP for that route for (let i = 0; i < 5; i++) { const response = await axios.get("https://checkip.amazonaws.com", { httpsAgent: agent, }); console.log(`Request ${i + 1}: ${response.data.trim()}`); }

 With IP-based authentication (Hybrid Auth Mode):